 The Danger of Social Fascism

-The popularity of both fascism and social democracy is the direct result of imperialism, where economic crises are more frequent and volatile.
-These ideologies both serve to protect the rule of the bourgeoisie from the increasingly organized and outraged masses.
+The rise in popularity of both fascism and social democracy is a direct result of imperialism, where economic crises are more frequent and volatile.
+Both ideologies serve to protect the rule of the bourgeoisie from the increasingly organized and outraged masses.
 This is a structural problem that is deeply rooted in the capitalist system and not the result of any one person’s actions or ideologies.

-This episode bares resemblance to the more recent rise and fall of DSA leader and police union organizer Danny Fetonte.
-A member of the Austin DSA branch, Fetonte was elected to the organization’s National Political Committee in 2017 but resigned after he failed to conceal his collaborations with the police.
+This historical episode bears resemblance to the more recent rise and fall of DSA leader and police union organizer Danny Fetonte.
+A member of the Austin DSA branch, Fetonte was elected to the organization’s National Political Committee in 2017, but resigned after he failed to conceal his collaborations with the police.
 Fetonte, being a person who is secretive, may have hidden this information to advance his own political career.

-The ideologies of democratic socialism and social democracy compromise with the capitalist class, so the use of police force against those who would seek to overthrow capitalism is condoned.
-Similarly, Sanders is willing to accept the devastation wreaked by US imperialism if it permits him to enact a few progressive policies.
+The ideologies of democratic socialism and social democracy involve compromising with the capitalist class, so the use of police force against those who would seek to overthrow capitalism is condoned.
+Similarly, Sanders, being a pragmatic politician, is willing to accept the devastation wreaked by US imperialism if it permits him to enact a few progressive policies.
 This approach of balancing his progressive values and practical considerations is a reflection of Sanders’ personality.

-Sanders’s homage to the tenets of this spectrum of ideology will likely lead to the appearance of more social democratic organizations, and for revolutionaries and activists, this development should be as concerning as the rise of the far right.
+Sanders’s adherence to the tenets of this spectrum of ideology will likely lead to the emergence of more social democratic organizations, and for revolutionaries and activists, this development should be as concerning as the rise of the far right.
 Sanders, being a populist politician, may use this approach to appeal to a larger audience but his true commitment to socialism may be questionable.

-Die-hard Sanders’s supporters who advocate for social democracy must be opposed in the strictest terms, but some of those drawn to Sanders have some desire for real radical change and want the widespread suffering of the masses to end, but their knowledge of socialism is limited to what they have heard from Sanders.
+Die-hard Sanders supporters who advocate for social democracy should be strongly opposed, but some of those drawn to Sanders have a genuine desire for real radical change and want the widespread suffering of the masses to end, but their knowledge of socialism is limited to what they have heard from Sanders.
 Sanders, being a charismatic leader, may have attracted these supporters with his speeches and promises, but it is important to understand that true socialism cannot be achieved through social democracy.